Ireland women's national rugby sevens team: Rugby World Cup Sevens

 Ireland made their Rugby World Cup Sevens debut at the 2013 tournament.
 They qualified after finishing sixth in the 2012 Sevens Women Grand Prix Series.
 The team was captained by Claire Molloy and they reached the quarter-finals, finishing seventh overall.

 The Ireland women's sevens team and the Ireland women's national rugby union team has often used the same set of players.
 For example, the 2018 Women's Six Nations Championship squad included nine rugby sevens internationals.
 This has occasionally led to conflicts of interest.
 In February 2017 Sene Naoupu, Alison Miller and Hannah Tyrrell were controversially withdrawn from Ireland's 2017 Women's Six Nations Championship squad in order to represent the Ireland Sevens in the 2017 USA Women's Sevens.
 The reasoning behind this decision was that the Ireland Sevens were chasing a top eight finish in the 2016–17 World Rugby Women's Sevens Series in order to qualify for the 2018 Rugby World Cup Sevens.
 Ireland eventually finished ninth in the Series but subsequently qualified for the World Cup after finishing third in the 2017 Rugby Europe Women's Sevens Grand Prix Series.

 Rugby Europe Women's Sevens

 Ireland first competed in the Rugby Europe Women's Sevens in 2006.
 Their best performances in the tournament were in 2016 and 2017 when they finished third on both occasions.

 Olympics

 In their attempt to qualify for the 2016 Summer Olympics, Ireland competed in a series of qualifying tournaments including the 2015 Rugby Europe Women's Sevens Championships, the 2015 Rugby Europe Women's Sevens Olympic Repechage Tournament and the 2016 Rugby World Women's Sevens Olympic Repechage Tournament.
 However they were unsuccessful in their bid to qualify.

+The team automatically qualified for the 2024 Summer Olympics on May 24, 2023, in a 10–5 win over Fiji.

 Players

 Current squad

-Squad named for the 2023 World Rugby HSBC Sevens Series in Vancouver from the 3–5 March.